J-DubApps/Blog/content/posts/2020/How-Doctors-Might-Save-Lives.md

 +++
 date = '2020-03-15T23:17:51-06:00'
 draft = false
-title = 'How Our Doctors Will Save The Vulnerable in April 2020 (If We Help Them Now)' type = 'post' tags = ["health", "usa", "history"]
+title = 'How Our Doctors Might Save The Vulnerable in April 2020 (If We Lockdown through summmer)' type = 'post' tags = ["health", "usa", "history"]
 +++